Obarros/elastic/contributing/getting-started.md

 ### Adding a new client method

-1. The raw request type should already exist in `elastic_requests` (the types are pre-generated).
+1. The raw request type should already exist in `crate::client::requests::raw` (the types are pre-generated).
 1. Add the response type to `elastic_responses`.
 The name should align with the generated name for the request, like `IndicesExistsRequest` and `IndicesExistsResponse`.
 1. Add a client method to `elastic` in a new module under the `src/elastic/src/client/requests` folder.
 The naming convention is `document_*` for document methods like `document_get`, `index_*` for index methods like `index_exists` and no prefix for other methods like `search`.
 1. Add the method to the table in the client docs under `src/elastic/src/client/mod.rs`.